f5devcentral/techxchange-gitops-lab/docs/introduction.md

 ## Test AppStack Managed Kubernetes with Kubeconfig

 To test interactions with the AppStack Kubernetes cluster, you will use the `kubeconfig`.
-A kubeconfig configuration file has already been provided for you on the **appdev** vm.
+A kubeconfig configuration file has already been provided for you on the **devbox** vm.

 1. In the Visual Studio Code terminal window, use `kubectl` to test your new configuration: